create-softdev/softdev-program/modules/03-CLI/praxis/assets/zip-file-exercise/instructions.md

     Write down the 6th word that appears in that sentence.

 What sentence did you get from what you wrote down?

+21. Open a new file `results-_yourname_.txt` with vi.
+22. Write down the three sentences you got.
+23. Send the file via Slack DM to the teacher.
+24. Open one of the shakespearean texts, and practice vi for a minute.

+Done!